 The elder brother came for a visit.
 He sat with Asif in the car.

-He had, at one point, been a warm, healthy Pakistani brown.
-That was before the skin, the fingertips, and even the eyes turned yellow.
-They were a dull, sticky-looking yellow and were no longer handsome, no matter how green.
+He had, at one point, been a warm, healthy Pakistan brown.
+That was before the skin, the fingertips, and even his eyes turned yellow.
+The whites of his eyes had turned a dull, sticky-looking yellow, and they were no longer handsome, no matter how green.

 Asif lay on the floor.
 He had just fallen out of his chair at the dining table, and the plate of rice he had been eating fell down with him.
 He was grinning.